 Logistic support for your project is never a problem: Ketchikan is served by three barge lines and an international airport; Seattle is only a 90-minute jet flight away on Alaska Airlines.

 While your repair is getting done, or you're visiting your newbuild vessel, enjoy the hospitality and beauty of our city, the 5th largest in Alaska.

 More than 120 full-time workers in Ketchikan offer all trades related to ship repair, new construction and heavy fabrication.

-There is 1100 Feet of deepwater moorage (35 feet at MLLW) with our full range of services; additional moorage is available at the ASD facility with some limitations to vessel draft and services.
+There is 1100 Feet of deepwater moorage (35 feet at MLLW) with our full range of services; additional moorage is available at the Vigor Alaska facility with some limitations to vessel draft and services.